franklini/primecalculator/CODINGINSTRUCTIONS.md

 _The project must be runnable in that the service should be hosted in a container e.g. Tomcat, Jetty, Spring Boot etc_: **Using Spring Boot**

-_You may use any frameworks or libraries for support e.g. Spring MVC, Apache CXF etc_: **several spring-boot-starter-* plus others, see pom file**
+_You may use any frameworks or libraries for support e.g. Spring MVC, Apache CXF etc_: **several spring-boot-starter-x plus others, see pom file**

 _The project must be accessible from Github_: **https://github.com/franklini/primecalculator**